(Disponible en français)

 Useful Life: Fill in the "useful life" for each capital expenditure item that you are claiming.

-If the capital expenditure item is not listed in the Schedule, then include the useful life of an item listed in the Schedule that has similar characteristics.
+If the capital expenditure item is not listed in the Schedule, then select the useful life of an item listed in the Schedule that has similar characteristics.
 If there are no similar items listed, then you should include the number of years that is generally accepted as the useful life for the item you are claiming.
 However, at a hearing the LTB may find that a different useful life is more appropriate.

-Landlord's Own Labour Hours x Rate = Total: Enter the value of landlord's own labour.
-When determining the value of the landlord's own labour, you must provide information on the number of hours you spent doing the work, the hourly rate and the total value claimed.
+Landlord's Own Labour Hours x Rate = Total: Enter the value of the landlord's own labour.
+When determining the value of the landlord's own labour, you must provide information on the number of hours spent doing the work, the hourly rate and the total value claimed.

-Do not include any amount of time you spent on the management and administration of the capital work.
 The hourly rate you are claiming must be reasonable based on your experience and skill in the type of work that was done.
 Calculate the total value by multiplying the number of hours you spent by the hourly rate.
+Do not include any amount of time you spent on the management and administration of the capital work.

 Total Costs: Fill in the total costs.
 The total cost of each item is the sum of the labour/material and contract costs and the value of the landlord's own labour.